Overview

 Medical Treatment

-Home remedies to treat cyst pimples on the private parts females may not help, that is why further treatment may be required.
+Home remedies to treat cyst pimples on the private parts of females may not help, which is why further treatment may be required.

-- Abscess on vagina, or painful bump on vagina, is cured by taking antibiotics to help the infection heal or if in case of recurrent infection.
+- An abscess on the vagina, or a painful bump on the vagina, is cured by taking antibiotics to help the infection heal or if in case of recurrent infection.

 - Large vaginal abscesses or labial abscesses that don’t go away may need to be drained.